gdbroman/broman.blog/_posts/2021/2021-01-23-premises-in-language.md

 Everyday expressions - because we use them every day - shield off clarity for areas of thought.
 E.g. “airing one’s dirty laundry in public” implies a badness of vulnerability through sharing.
 And this particular saying, which happens to be used by boomers, reflects their valuing of privacy.

-The more fundamental the area of inquiry, the more effectively language muddies the water.
-Obviously! since any abstraction has to quickly rise out of the mud in order to be useful.
+The more fundamental the area of inquiry, the more effectively words muddy the water.
+Obviously! since any abstraction has to quickly rise out the mud in order to be useful.
 So by "merely" communicating we ignore questions we'd only consider meaningful in a preverbal state.
-So sometimes, the best we can say is nothing at all.
+Sometimes, the best we can say is thus nothing at all.